austinsonger/Incident-Playbook/Playbooks/MITRE-ATTACK/Impact/T1491-Defacement-(T1491.001,T1491.002).md

 3. Regularly check for malware on your site by scanning the source code.
 Look for scripts, iframes, or URLs that look unfamiliar and make sure to also scan URLs that do look familiar.
 4. There are many highly reputable automated website scanners that will not cost any of your time and will thoroughly scan your site for vulnerabilities regularly.
 Here is a [link to popular scanners](https://resources.infosecinstitute.com/14-popular-web-application-vulnerability-scanners/#gref).
 5. Defend against common points of exploitation such as SQL injections and XSS attacks.
 [This article](https://www.banffcyber.com/knowledge-base/articles/best-practices-address-issue-web-defacement/) includes best practices to defend these attacks.
-6. Install defacement detection programs so that if an attack were to occurr again, you would be prepared and respond quickly.
+6. Install defacement detection programs so that if an attack were to occur again, you would be prepared and respond quickly.
 Here is an [article](https://www.techradar.com/news/best-website-defacement-monitoring-service) that summarizes some of 2020's best monitoring services.
 7. Discuss with your employees the importance of keeping administrative access limited and confidential and inform them of these steps to avoid incidents including regular cybersecurity awareness training.

 #### Reference: Remediation Resources